borkdude/blog/posts/markdown-clj-babashka-compatible.md

 rendering code is pure babashka now.

 What about performance?
 Previous re-rendering all of the blog posts took 4 seconds and now it takes 5 seconds.
-Runnning markdown-clj from source is slower than using the pod since the code in the pod is all pre-compiled and doesn't run through SCI.
-Compiling a single blog post isn't noticabley slower.
+Running markdown-clj from source is slower than using the pod since the code in the pod is all pre-compiled and doesn't run through SCI.
+Compiling a single blog post isn't noticeably slower.
 The difference is small enough to move forward with markdown-clj from source for now.
 Since it's easy to move between pure babashka, using the bootleg pod or running JVM Clojure, I keep my options open.